ankishb/ankishb.github.io/_posts/2019-07-01-data-science-I.md

-2) Univariate feature selection and random forest classification n univariate feature selection, we will use SelectKBest that removes all but the k highest scoring features
+2) Univariate feature selection and random forest classification In univariate feature selection, we will use SelectKBest that removes all but the k highest scoring features

 ```python